-Extract (Extract≠4)
+Extract (Extract ≠ 4) 3

-The scammer: I made the sum of (GBP 11,380,000) in an Oil deal I did with some... citizens while I was serving in ... and now, I want to move this Fund somewhere and invest it.
+The scammer: I made the sum of (GBF31,380,000) in an Oil deal I did with some... cit is now while I was serving in ... and now, I want to move this Fund somewhere and invest it.
 For your humble assistance, I will give you 20% of the money which is (Two Million, Two Hundred and Seventy Six Thousand Pounds Sterling) as i do not want to lose my money to the security company because i have worked so hard to safeguard it for the past years.